tomzx/blog.tomrochette.com-content/agi/books/the-society-of-mind/article.md

 * We should be less concerned about teaching how to acquire particular skills and more concerned with learning how to learn

 ## 22.6 Expression
-* Why do we *thing-ify" our thoughts?
+* Why do we "thing-ify" our thoughts?
 	* It enables us to reapply the wonderful machines our brains contain for understanding worldly things
 	* It helps us organize our expeditions in the mental world, much as we find our ways through space